jloveric/reinforcement/README.md

 # reinforcement
 Generic c++20 reinforcement learning library.
-Major WIP (work in progress).
+Major work in progress.
 As of this writing c++20 modules are still too buggy so resorting to header files!
+I don't recommend using this at this point, right now it's mainly for my own learning.
 ```
 cmake .
 make